 DC Campus: THEARC Session 1 Newsletter

-A Note from the Director of Camp Levine
+A Note from the Directors of Camp Levine

 Dear Camp Levine Families,

-Whether this is your camper’s first or third summer at Camp Levine, we hope that through our theme “Winter, Spring, Summer, Fall: Harmony in All Seasons,” we have provided a fun and engaging artistic experience.
+Whether this is your camper’s first or fifteenth summer at Camp Levine, we hope that through our theme “A Tapestry of Traditions,” we have provided a fun and engaging artistic experience and camp memories that will last a lifetime.

 Best,